 Building a supportive work environment

 Creating a culture of open communication is crucial for preventing work overload.
-That starts with creating proper policies and best practices that incentivize the importance of:
+That starts with policies that make these behaviors safe and typical:

 - Allowing employees to ask for help